Roll-Data/sdg4llm-bench/README.md

 # SDG4LLM-Bench

 A standardized benchmark for comparing synthetic data generation (SDG) methods for LLM training.
-Everything is fixed — the student model, tasks, seed data, hyperparameters, and evaluation — so the **only variable is the SDG method**.
+Everything is fixed — the student model, tasks, seed data, hyperparameters, and evaluation — so the **only variables are the SDG method/harness and the teacher model**.

 ---